sjchiass/ml_guides/Reinforcement Learning/Beginnings/README.md

 I've been interested in reinforcement learning, but I've found it too intimidating.
 Instead I've started with genetic algorithms.
 I'm happy to have solved [cart-pole](https://gym.openai.com/envs/CartPole-v1/) and [mountain-car](https://gym.openai.com/envs/MountainCar-v0/) with them.
 While genetic algorithms technically aren't reinforcement learning, I still find them pretty cool to play with.

+There's a reinforcement book by Sutton and Barto you may find helpful.
+They describe what reinforcement learning is about.

 Some vocabulary I've learned:
 * Agent: the algorithm playing the game
 * Environment: what we'd call the game, what the agent interacts with